 We hope that this interview series will be helpful and insightful for other startups in London out there.
 Because we believe that the most important thing is to learn from each other and be helpful to others, within this direction, you are welcomed to the sixth episode of our “How to Survive Covid-19 as a Startup?” interview series.
 You can reach all of them from our Covid-19 Interviews YouTube playlist.
 So let’s begin, fellas!

 Watch the interview:

 Work from home situation

-Philip Mundy is a “serial founder” and he is running Pando.
-We interviewed with him and asked our questions.
-First of all, we ask him about what are his observations about how startups are handling work from home situation.
+Philip Mundy is a “serial founder,” and he is running Pando.
+We interviewed him and asked him questions.
+First of all, we ask him about his observations about how startups are handling work from home situations.

 He says: “In a sense being part of the tech community, we are fortunate in the wider context.
-Most of our team, work from their MacBooks.
+Most of our team work with their MacBooks.
 They can do that from the office, or they can do that from anywhere if they have access to decent internet.
 Like a lot of tech companies, we also use platforms like Slack.
 They do not require to be in the same room together.
 It is kind of in our DNA to be able to work remotely.
-In fact, earlier this year we started thinking more deeply about what we call “agile work“.
+In fact, earlier this year, we started thinking more deeply about what we call “agile work“.
 We thought calling it to work from home had almost a bit of a stigma to it.
-The suggestion is all almost that you are not working, you are doing something else.
+The suggestion is almost that you are not working; you are doing something else.

 Now, we are all out of the office.
-I think in some ways, we were ready for this even before it happened.
+I think, in some ways, we were ready for this even before it happened.
 However, in other ways, it is the complete decentralization of the company which has raised new challenges.
-Everything that we have done remotely previously we are now doing honours scale that we never experienced before.
-We have coped relatively well.”
+Everything we have done remotely previously, we are now doing honours scale that we never experienced before.
+Nevertheless, we have coped relatively well.”